 2020-2021 Child Care Fee Assistance Total Family Income Categories, DoD Parent Fees, and Provider Caps

 Fee assistance is determined by calculating the difference between the community child care provider’s monthly fee, which shall not exceed the program’s predetermined provider cap for the family’s locality and type of care, and the DoD parent fee for similar child care services based on locality and income category.
 If a family chooses a provider who charges more than their maximum provider cap, then the family is responsible for paying their DoD parent fee, as well as the additional provider cost beyond their identified provider cap.
 However, if the difference between the community child care provider’s fee and the DoD parent fee is less than $25/month, then a monthly fee assistance reimbursement will not be awarded to the family.

 Please be advised that the DoD parent fees used to calculate assistance for this program are based on similar DoD sponsored child care services, which may not always match the exact parent fee a family would pay for care at an installation sponsored Child Development Center or Child Development Home.

 Families living within the identified high cost installation localities will be calculated using the high cost parent fees and high cost provider caps.
 All other families living outside the identified high cost installation localities will be calculated using the basic parent fees and basic provider caps.

-To view the 2019-2020 Total Family Income Categories, DoD Parent Fees, High Cost Installations, and Provider Caps that will be used to determine fee assistance, please click here.
+You can view the 2020-2021 Total Family Income Categories, DoD Parent Fees, High Cost Installations, and Provider Caps that determine fee assistance.